darkzeroman/Notes/MachineLearningInAction.md

 	Check to see if can is a subset of tran
 	If so increment the count of can
 For each candidate itemset:
 	If the support meets the minimum, keep this item Return list of frequent itemsets
 ```
+Apriori Algorithm:

 ```
 While the number of items in the set is greater than 0:
 	Create a list of candidate itemsets of length k	Scan the dataset to see if each itemset is frequent	Keep frequent itemsets to create itemsets of length k+1```

+If a rule doesn't meet the minimum confidence requirement, then subsets of that rule also won't meet the minimum.

 ### FP-Growth (frequent pattern)

 * Pros: Usually faster than Apriori.* Cons: Difficult to implement; certain datasets degrade the performance.* Works with: Nominal values.

+Uses idea of Apriori tree, but faster.

 Two steps:
 * Build FP-tree
 * Mine frequent itemsets from the FP-tree

 ## Part 4: Additional Tools